ric-sar/openssh_on_windows/README.md

-# :fire: Fast OpenSSH setup on Windows :fire:
+# :fire: Fast OpenSSH Setup on Windows :fire:
 OpenSSH is the open-source version of the Secure Shell (SSH), designed to provide a secure and straightforward approach to remote system administration.

 # Prerequisites